alexwlchan/alexwlchan.net/src/_drafts/inclusive-conferences.md

 Similarly, not everybody wants to drink caffeinated or sugary drinks, so you should find alternatives for them as well.

-*See also:*
+You should have an equal number of alternatives, and make them equally visible.
+If you have a wide variety of alcohol drinks, and a token fruit juice, there's scope for improvement.

-*   Ernest W. Durbin III did [a Twitter survey][durbin] about drinks at conferences, and their article includes suggestions for good alternatives.
+Ernest W. Durbin III did [a Twitter survey][durbin] about drinks at conferences, and their article includes suggestions for good alternatives.
 They've also got links to other articles with more discussion of food and drink at conferences.

 [durbin]: https://ernest.ly/blog/conference-beverages.html